-(i) The qualification must be completed within the minimum duration as indicated in Table 3 Duration of Programmes (page 46), unless the Executive Dean has approved a longer duration of study for legitimate reasons.

-- (ii) Students must achieve an average final mark for an advanced diploma, a postgraduate diploma or an honours degree, of at least 75%.
-For the purposes of calculating the weighted average, the final marks for all the modules comprising the qualification, must be in accordance with the NQF credit value allocated to the modules as determined by the Faculty Board, approved by Senate and contained in the Faculty Rules and Regulations. - (iii) A student must obtain a minimum mark of 65% in every prescribed module at NQF Level 7 for advanced diplomas/BTechs, at NQF Level 8 for postgraduate diplomas and honours degrees. - (iv) Decimal marks may be rounded upwards or downwards in accordance with the decision made by the Faculty Assessment Committee concerned. - (v) A student must never have failed a module as a first attempt in the relevant qualification. - (vi) Students must have been registered for the full curriculum as prescribed for each academic year on a full-time or part-time basis. - (vii) If students have transferred from another higher education institution to UJ in a similar qualification, the same requirements as stated shall apply. - (viii) If students change qualifications within UJ, only the modules related to the new qualification will be taken into consideration in calculating whether the qualification is obtained with distinction.
+- (i) The qualification must be completed within the minimum duration as indicated in Table 3, unless the Executive Dean has approved a longer duration of study for legitimate reasons. - (ii) Students must achieve an average final mark for an advanced diploma, a postgraduate diploma or an honours degree of at least 75%.
+For the purposes of calculating the weighted average, the final marks for all the modules comprising the qualification must be in accordance with the NQF credit value allocated to the modules as determined by the Faculty Board, approved by Senate and contained in the Faculty Rules and Regulations. - (iii) A student must obtain a minimum mark of 65% in every prescribed module at NQF Level 7 for advanced diplomas/BTechs, and at NQF Level 8 for postgraduate diplomas and honours degrees.
+Exceptions may be considered by the Executive Dean where the qualification resides. - (iv) Decimal marks may be rounded upwards or downwards in accordance with the decision made by the Faculty Assessment Committee concerned. - (v) A student must never have failed a module in the relevant qualification. - (vi) Students must have been registered for the full curriculum as prescribed for each academic year on a full-time or part-time basis. - (vii) If students have transferred from another higher education institution to UJ in a similar qualification, the same requirements as stated shall apply. - (viii) If students change qualifications within UJ, only the modules related to the new qualification will be taken into consideration in calculating whether the qualification is obtained with distinction.